Tuesday, April 23, 2019

 Factfulness - Rosling's instinctual mental errors - Gap, Negativity, Straight Line

 I'm doing this and a few subsequent posts for my own benefit - making brief clips from the Rosling "Factfullness" book described in the previous post to encapsulate what he calls our 10 'basic instincts' - instinctual mental errors that we make - hoping this exercise will imprint them in my feeble memory and make me less likely to perform some of the errors he describes.
+The next post in this series is here.

 The Gap Instinct (Chapter 1) - the irresistible temptation we have to divide all kinds of things into two distinct and often conflicting groups, with an imagined gap—a huge chasm of injustice—in between (as in rich vs. poor, us vs. them).
 The reality is often not polarized at all.
 Usually the majority is right there in the middle, where the gap is supposed to be.
 To control the gap instinct, look for the majority.